N3Cr0N/CodeIgniter-HMVC/README.md

 # Codeigniter-HMVC
-CodeIgniter 3.1.10 with Modular Extensions - HMVC
+CodeIgniter 3.1.10 with Modular Extensions - HMVC (With PHP backward functions for each() and list() -> https://github.com/N3Cr0N/HMVC)

 # Modular Extensions - HMVC